yamini-Krishna/UI-UX-Design-Portfolio/README.md

 # UI-UX-Design-Portfolio

 ## Design Process – 5 Key Steps
-This UI was designed following human-centered design principles, inspired by my learning from the Google UX Design Professional Certificate and my To-Let Globe internship:
+This UI was designed following human-centered design principles, inspired by my learning from the **Google UX Design Professional Certificate** and my **To-Let Globe internship**:

 1️⃣ Empathize – Understanding user needs for an intuitive property search experience